HomeGymAdvice.comUpdated April 2026

 ## Budget Pick: JX Fitness Doorframe Bar

 The JX Fitness is the most purchased pull-up bar on Amazon UK for a reason: it works, it costs £20, and it fits the door you already have.
 The padded handles are comfortable enough for regular use.
-The folding design stores flat.
+The folding design stores flat against the top of the door when not in use.

-Where it falls short: single grip position (straight bar only), and the padding on budget doorframe bars starts to compress after a few months of heavy use.
+Where it falls short: single grip position (straight bar only), and the padding on budget doorframe bars starts to compress after a few months of heavy use at higher weights (above 80kg).
+The tension mechanism can slip on worn door frame edges over time.

 ---